rawphp-framework/rawphp-docs/docs/objects/router.md

 ```
 ### DELETE Route

-You can add a route that handles only `DELETE` HTTP requests with the Slim
+You can add a route that handles only `DELETE` HTTP requests with the RawPHP
 application's `delete()` method.
 It accepts two arguments:

 1. The route pattern (with optional named placeholders)